pjpucan/Lookbook/README.md

 # Lookbook

-This is a Shopify for Lookbook funtionality
+This is a Shopify Theme for Lookbook funtionality

 ## Prerequisite: